bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 #### Mapping data use ####

-In the corresponding pageObject you can use mapping words to search elements using : locateBy(map:caller_word) or by.id(map:caller_word).
+In the corresponding pageObject you can use mapping words to search elements using : `locateBy(map:caller_word)` or `By.id(map:caller_word)`.
 It will search the element in the page which is defined by the technical word.

 ### 8 Optional features ###
 Here will be described features that may be used to improve test